ajc07562/Job-Matcher/README.md

 - Greenhouse-only ingestion misses companies using Lever, Workday, etc. Ingestion is written as a pluggable interface (`backend/ingest.py`) specifically so more sources can be added without touching the ranking/embedding code.

+## Deployment

+Containerized (`Dockerfile` + `docker-compose.yml`) — one container running the
+FastAPI backend + static frontend, an optional second container for free local LLM explanations via Ollama, and a named volume so the SQLite user database and job data survive restarts.
+See **`DEPLOYMENT.md`** for a full AWS EC2 walkthrough.

 ## Project structure